July 14, 2013

 Toes are pointed

-Head is neutral head to keep your hollow position.
+Head is in a neutral position to keep your hollow position.
 Avoid overarching your head or spine.

 These hands were made for walking…